AGENTS

 | Fast manual QA | Verify packaging-ready behavior quickly before release |

 > `preview` is run-only.
-It prefers `dist/` when that output exists, but it can also run from another unpacked extension folder if that folder already contains a `manifest.json`.
+It prefers `dist/` when that output exists.
+You can also point it at another unpacked extension folder that already contains a `manifest.json`.

 ## Usage